 5.2.
 Re-creation of prior HRI qualitative / design work: For qualitative or design-focused HRI work, authors may seek to explore an HRI paradigm within a new culture or context, or re-create or implement designs created by another.
 These papers may be framed as case studies, field reports, or updated design guidelines, and should clearly describe lessons learned and best practices.

 5.3.
-Artifacts for HRI science: We encourage submissions that introduce a novel “artifact” as an enabler to reproducibility, replicability, and re-creation of HRI research.
+Artifacts for HRI science: We encourage submissions that introduce a novel “artifact” as an enabler to reproducibility, replicability, and re-creation of HRI research, and/or to support new lines of HRI research.
 An artifact could be software, hardware, data sets, protocols, evaluation measures, etc. Submissions should contain a detailed description of the artifact introduced, proposed, or implemented, as well as information about how it is novel and different from other existing artifacts, and a link to an anonymized, live version of the artifact at time of submission for review.

 Before submission, authors submitting artifacts must have obtained and report Institutional Review Board (IRB) clearances to release any data collected from human participants, received any relevant organizational clearances to release software/hardware, etc.